• <Helps for GetStart>

 The in operator is used in logical expressions to test whether an item or variable is within a set of values or ranges.
 The item or variable can be a number or a string.
 A range of values is separated by a colon, for example 1:5.
 Elements of a list of values or ranges are separated by commas, for example 1,3:5,7.
 You can also use special to mean all special values (as in the special function).
 The in operator can also be used to test whether a value is in several CSPro objects:

-• A list can be used to determine if the value is located in the list's values (as in the list.seek function).
+• A List can be used to determine if the value is located in the List's values (as in the List.seek function).

 • A value set can also be used to test whether a value is in the value set's codes (as in the invalueset function).